CarloPerezFlores/CarloPerezFlores/README.md

 <br>
-Business with focus on Data Analytics and BI, with proficiency in tools such as Excel, Tableau, Python and SQL.
+Business with focus on Data Analytics, with proficiency in tools Python SQL and Machine learning.
 I have extensive experience in Logistics, Sales, Leadership and Project Management, with proven ability implementing high value projects in Business.
 Looking for challenges in Business Analytics and Data Science.
 <br><br>

 <p align="center">